makhlaghi/fitstojpg/README.md

 	viewing astronomical images where a large number of pixels are sky noise.
 * `-a`: Convert all extentions in a multiextention FITS image.
+* `-t`: Set the top truncation pixel value as the highest pixel color (darkest by default or brightest if `-n` is called) pixel value.
+* `-b`: Similar to `-t` but for the lower truncation radius being the lowest pixel color (brightest by default and darkest if `-n` is called.
+With this and `-b` you can manually set the color scale of the image.

 Options that require arguments:
 * `-i`: Input FITS filename.